nodejs/node/doc/api/stream.md

 })();
 ```

+Async iterators register a permanent error handler on the stream to prevent any
+unhandled post-destroy errors.

 #### Creating Readable Streams with Async Generators

 We can construct a Node.js Readable Stream from an asynchronous generator